Yeah, JavaScript!

 show(forrest.say);

-has hanged!var forrest = {
+this has hanged!var forrest = {

 sentence : 'Stupid is as stupid does',